Skip to content

 Sikh

-Sikh practice calls for cremation, generally within a few days of death.
+Sikh practice calls for cremation in nearly all cases, generally within a few days of death.
 The Antam Sanskar (final rites) include recitation from the Guru Granth Sahib at the gurdwara.
-Mourners dress in plain clothing, often white.
+Mourners typically wear plain clothing, often white.
 After cremation, ashes are immersed in flowing water; Sikhs traditionally do not erect headstones or memorials.

 Disposition